Nyerguds/MobiusMapEditor/MANUAL.md

 * **UndoRedoStackSize**: The amount of undo/redo actions stored in memory.
 Defaults to 100.
 * **MinimumClampSize**: Minimum size of the tool window that will automatically be forced to remain in the screen area.
 If set to 0,0, this will default to the size of the entire tool window.
 * **ClassicPathTD** / **ClassicPathRA** / **ClassicPathSS**: Path to load the classic files from for each of the game types.
 If the directory entered in this cannot be found, this reverts to predefined subfolders of the editor's location; "Classic\TD" for Tiberian Dawn and Sole Survivor, and "Classic\RA" for Red Alert.
+* **ClassicIgnoresRemasterPaths**: Defaults to True.
+When enabled, switching the editor to classic mode will make it stop using the Remaster's specific folders under Documents, and default to the program folder instead.

 ### Editor behavior tweaks: